Breast cancer: How to do a self-examination

 - tenderness or pain

-If a tumor has formed in the ducts or lobules, the cancer may spread to fatty tissue nearby on the breast.
+If a tumor has formed in the ducts or lobules, the cancer may spread to nearby fatty tissue.

 - a lump in the breast

 - dimpling of the skin or enlarged pores

 - skin that has become irritated, scaly, or ridged